jose2k24/globe-gazer/README.md

 1. Enter the name of a country you want to learn about in the search bar on the home page.
 2. Click the "Search" button .
 3. The application will fetch data from the restcountries.com API and display the search results in a card format.
-4. Click on the logo image to return to the home page.

 ### Deployment